kanon12-code/TravelTide-Project/README.md

 Often balance personal and work trips and are likely to seek convenience during their journeys.
 - **Assigned Perk:** Priority boarding (especially appeals to those seeking comfort and time-saving advantages without needing luxury benefits).

+###  Occasional Travelers:
+Those who meet any of the above specific criteria fall under this default perk.
+- **Assigned Perk:** Loyalty points (eventually can be used as a part of their future travel).

 ---
 ## Summary